Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

-\subparagraph{Differential distributions} We tested the ability to separate positive and negative weight for various differential and double differential cross-sections.
-Tested distributions include the transverse momenta $p_T$ and the pseudorapidities $\eta$ of the jets, their angular distances $\Delta R$, their invariant masses, the normalised triple product among the three-momenta of the jets, and some event-shape variables, including the transverse thrust, the jet broadening \cite{Khachatryan:2014ika} and the transverse sphericity \cite{Banfi:2010xy}.
-Several variables such as the $p_T$ of the first jet, $p_T[j_1]$, the transverse trust and the angular distance between the two lowest $p_T$ jets , $\Delta R [j_2 j_3]$ achieve an efficiency of about 40\% compared to $\sigma^{|meas|}$.
-For comparison, the efficiency of the total cross-section is about 2\%.
-The best efficiency, however, is obtained for the transverse sphericity and is about 80\%.
-Moreover, this efficiency barely varies with the global lower cut on each of the three jets $p_T$.
-The transverse sphericity $Sph_T$ is defined by using the eigenvalues $\lambda_1 \geq \lambda_2$ of the transverse momentum tensor:
+Several observables, such as the $p_T$ of the leading jet $p_T^{j1}$ and the angular distance between the two lowest-$p_T$ jets $\Delta R_{j2 j3}$, achieve an efficiency up to 50\% with respect to $\sigma^{|\text{meas}|}$.
+For comparison, the efficiency of the total cross section is about 5\%, as it can be seen in Table \ref{tab:3j_xsect}.
+The best efficiency, however, is obtained from the transverse sphericity and is above 80\%.
+The transverse thrust presents a similar value.
+Moreover, these numbers barely change with the global lower cut on each of the three jets $p_T$.
+The transverse sphericity $Sph_T$ is defined from the eigenvalues $\lambda_1 \geq \lambda_2$ of the transverse momentum tensor, namely

-Therefore, sign flip occurs between the events that are more two-jets like ($Sph_T\sim0$) and those that are three well separated and balanced jets ($Sph_T\sim1$).
-This explains why the phase space cancellation is lower with the high $p_T$ cut, as strong hierarchy between the jets becomes then unlikely.
-The separations of the negative and positive contributions for some of those variables are illustrated in figure~\ref{distrib}, where the full distributions as well as those of the positive and negative weighted events are drawn separately.
-Contrarily to inefficient variables, the distribution of the positive and negative weighted events are different, resulting in a non-zero and changing sign distribution for the full interference.